musiqpadmqp/mqp-server/README.md

 ## Quick Start Install

-1. Make sure you have installed [NodeJS](https://nodejs.org/en/download/) on the hosting computer with version 4.0.0 or later.
+1. Make sure you have installed [NodeJS](https://nodejs.org/en/download/) on the hosting computer with version 14.x or later.
 2. Download the [latest stable version](https://github.com/musiqpadmqp/mqp-server/releases/latest)
 3. Unzip it in the location you want to install
-4. Open a terminal and `npm install --production` it
+4. Open a terminal and `npm install` it
 5. Start the server by running `npm start`
 6. If everything went well, there should be no error messages!